‘Thou shalt not suffer a witch to live’

 “It would have at least been some saving grace if the film had fallen into the ‘so bad it’s good’ category, and perhaps it will for some viewers.
 But alas, The Reckoning suffers from being too boring, too lacklustre, and too poorly constructed from start to finish, to recommend.”
 Screen Anarchy

 The Reckoning premiered as part of the 2020 virtual-to-Canada-only Fantasia festival.

-On February 5, 2021, The Reckoning will be released in the US theatrically, On-Demand and Digital via RLJ Entertainment, followed by a streaming premiere on Shudder.
+On February 5, 2021, The Reckoning will be released in the US theatrically, On-Demand and Digital via RLJ Entertainment, followed by a streaming premiere on Shudder from May 13th.

 Director Neil Marshall discussed the project At The Sun, where he explained actress Charlotte Kirk’s challenges working on set: “She’s literally being doused in water and tied up to torture devices and persecuted on a daily basis.”
 Marshall also mentioned the reality of the film, saying “It’s an amazing story based on true events… and survival with a very, very dark horror story around it.”

 Joe Anderson … Joseph

 Ian Whyte … The Devil